Tours of Serbia

-Once in the news for the wrong reasons, Serbia sees little in the way of tourists despite a plethora of exciting places to visit from cosmopolitan, easy-going Belgrade to its spectacular Orthodox monasteries, from the beautiful landscapes of Devils Town to the rustic wine cellar village at Rajac.
+Once in the news for the wrong reasons, Serbia sees little in the way of tourists despite a plethora of exciting places to visit – from cosmopolitan, easy-going Belgrade to its spectacular Orthodox monasteries; from the beautiful landscapes of Devil`s Town to the rustic wine cellar village at Rajac.
 Its stunning hiking trails, delicious cuisine and quirky festivals make Serbia an ideal place for a unique trip.

 Churches & Monasteries

 Devil`s Town is a unique geographical phenomenon.
 Nominated as a UNESCO natural heritage site, the area consists of bizarre

 rock formations where water erosion has left cone-like pyramid structures of reddish rock, capped with a mysterious `black hat`.

 Pyramids are continuously formed and destroyed, leading locals to believe that this was the result of devils fighting each other for

 power.
 Local legend has us believe that the eerie sound of the wind whistling between the pyramids is that of the devils trying

 The Skull Tower of Nis